Judas Priest: Tours

-Awards and nominations and critical reception
+Awards, nominations, and critical reception

-Despite their huge, loyal fanbase, Judas Priest have never been well received by much of the music press, partially because their late 1970s rise coincided with the punk rock and new wave movements, which occupied much of the music press's attention at the time.
+Despite their huge, loyal fanbase, Judas Priest have never been well-received by much of the music press, partially because their late 1970s rise coincided with the punk rock and new wave movements, which occupied much of the music press's attention at the time.
 The first edition of The Rolling Stone Album Guide gave their first three albums one star each and described the band as "for lovers of stolen Led Zeppelin riffs only".
 The second edition of the guide a few years later also panned their entire discography.
-Village Voice critic Robert Christgau was notably disdainful of the band, refusing to outright review any of their albums and relegating them to his "Meltdown" list (referring to artists he did not consider to have any material worth listening to).
-In 2018, they were nominated for entrance into the Rock and Roll Hall of Fame, but failed to get in, a move the band was critical of.
-They were however inducted into the Hall of Heavy Metal History at the Wacken festival in August 2018.
+Village Voice critic Robert Christgau was notably disdainful of the band, refusing to outright review any of their albums and relegating them to his "Meltdown" list (referring to artists he did not consider having any material worth listening to).
+In 2018, they were nominated for the Rock and Roll Hall of Fame, but not inducted.
+In the same year, they were inducted into the Hall of Heavy Metal History at the Wacken festival.
 Founder/CEO Pat Gesualdo thanked them "for the decades of hard work and dedication to heavy metal, an art form they helped establish."
 The band then stated that their induction "also sends a great message of inclusion for the metal community around the world, and keeps us defending the metal faith together."
-In May 2022, it was announced that the band were to be among the 2022 inductee class for the Rock and Roll Hall of Fame as the recipients of the committee selected "Award for Musical Excellence".
-Despite finally being inducted, many outlets, including Metal Sucks and Loudwire, were critical of the band being inducted via "Award for Musical Excellence" rather than in the "Performer" category.
-Halford, after originally expressing excitement about the honor, shared this sentiment.
+In 2022, the band was finally inducted into the Rock and Roll Hall of Fame as the recipients of the committee-selected "Award for Musical Excellence".
+Despite this, many outlets, including MetalSucks and Loudwire, were critical of the band being inducted via the "Award for Musical Excellence" rather than in the "Performer" category.
+Halford, after originally expressing excitement about the honour, shared this sentiment.